sergiosolorzano/TalkomicApp-Unity/README.md

 <img width="600" alt="diagram-flow" src="https://github.com/sergiosolorzano/TalkomicApp-Unity/assets/24430655/e7e43d4b-1def-4324-8937-966ef7899f0c">
 <p>&nbsp;</p>

 In a Unity scene we loop the AI Models over each podcast audio section to generate the contextual images.

+This prototype has been tested on the Unity Editor and not a build.

 <video src="https://github.com/sergiosolorzano/TalkomicApp-Unity/assets/24430655/aaa68429-4162-43c6-933a-97e2806c7554" controls="controls" muted="muted" playsinline="playsinline">
       </video>